michalis0/ML_dataiku/Day 3/text_plus/README.md

 In this step, we are going to use a library able to detect spelling mistakes from a text !

-- **a** To do so, please click on the "spelling_detection_dataset" and select "Text Preparation" then "Spell Checking".
+- **a** To do so, click on the "spelling_detection_dataset" and select "Text Preparation" then "Spell Checking".
 Like [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/text_plus/HELP/text_img_5.png).
 Just add the output dataset name as "spelling_checked", the other sets are optional and click create.

 - **b** Select the "text" column, like [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/text_plus/HELP/text_img_6.png) and click "RUN".